asathiya007/neo-space-invaders/README.md

 A remake of the classic Space Invaders game, featuring adaptive difficulty and AI-generated (at run-time) backgrounds and sprites.

-For sample gameplay, check out the `SampleGameplay.mp4` video.
-This video also been uploaded to YouTube: https://youtu.be/mNgc5PSSCIU.
+For sample gameplay, see this video: https://youtu.be/lBU9Nza8K_o.

 How to run:
 1. In Google Colab, upload the `nsi_genai_api.ipynb` notebook from the `API` directory.